Utah Transit Authority: History

 The Utah Transit Authority traces its roots to 1953 when several bus companies united to form the organization.
 Ironically, among the constitutive companies of the UTA was National City Lines, famous for its alleged cannibalization of American streetcar lines on behalf of General Motors.
 NSL had bought out and promptly decommissioned the electric trolleys operated by the Utah Light and Traction Company in Salt Lake City neighborhoods like the Avenues in the 1940s.

 Throughout the 1950s buses became more and more unpopular, with low gas prices and subsidized construction of highways like Interstate 15.
 By 1960, bus ridership was only about one third the level of war-time Salt Lake, and the average age of riders was 14.

 In 1969, the Utah State Legislature passed the Utah Public Transit District Act, which allowed individual communities to address transportation needs by forming local transit districts.
 UTA was subsequently founded on March 3, 1970, when the cities of Sandy, Salt Lake City, and Murray voted to form a transit district.
 Service was extended to Weber and Davis counties in 1973 and to Utah County in 1985.
-Today, the UTA's service area is over 1400 sqmi and covers seven counties: Box Elder, Davis, Salt Lake, Summit, Tooele, Utah, and Weber.
+Today, the UTA's service area is over 1400 sqmi and covers six counties: Box Elder, Davis, Salt Lake, Tooele, Utah, and Weber.

 UTA saw rapid expansion through the mid-1970s and 1980s.
 It strove to streamline the bus system, connecting the east and west sides of the Salt Lake Valley with east–west routes along 2100 South, 3300 South/3500 South, and 4500 South/4700 South, in 1975.
 Four bus routes to Granger, Hunter (which today comprise West Valley City), Kearns, Magna, and Tooele were also created the same year.
 Sunday service on 25 routes began in 1975, only to be removed in 1988.
 (Sunday service resumed in 2001.)
 In 1976, the UTA began offering ski bus service to Alta, Brighton, Snowbird, and Solitude ski resorts in Big and Little Cottonwood Canyons.
 Today, the UTA offers seasonal buses to those four resorts as well as Snowbasin Resort and Powder Mountain in Weber County and Sundance Resort in Utah County.